Shahzad Khalil: Career

 Khalil was not only an intelligent TV director but he had a great personality.
-He gained fame in a very short period of time as a result of the dramas he directed for Pakistan television (PTV).
-He was first recognised as a director for his TV serial Teesra Kinara in 1980 in which several legendary actors including Sahira Kazmi, Usman Peerzada, Rahat Kazmi, Shafi Mohammad, and Jamil Fakhri starred.
+He gained fame in a very short period of time as a result of the dramas he directed for PTV.
+He was first recognised as a director for his 1980 TV serial Teesra Kinara, which starred several legendary actors including Sahira Kazmi, Usman Peerzada, Rahat Kazmi, Shafi Mohammad, and Jamil Fakhri.
 Shahzad Khalil met Badar Khalil when she played the title role in the drama Bi Jamalo which he directed.
 They later married and have two children.

 Shahzad Khalil's classic drama Tanhaiyaan was aired in 1985.
-Veteran actors cast in this serial included: Shehnaz Sheikh, Marina Khan, Badar Khalil, Azra Sherwani, Asif Raza Mir, Behroze Sabzwari, Qazi Wajid, Jamshed Ansari, Yasmeen Ismail, Durdana Butt, Mohammad Yousaf, Sultana Zafar, Subhani Ba Younas, and Imtiaz Ali.
+Veteran actors cast in this serial included: Shehnaz Sheikh, Marina Khan, Badar Khalil, Azra Sherwani, Asif Raza Mir, Behroze Sabzwari, Qazi Wajid, Jamshed Ansari, Yasmeen Ismail, Durdana Butt, Mohammad Yousaf, Sultana Zafar, Subhani Ba Younus, and Imtiaz Ali.
 Haseena Moin who wrote Tanhaiyaan said: "The experience of working with Shehzad was wonderful.
 He was a thorough gentleman and extremely good in his work."

 Shahzad Khalil introduced several actors such as Shafi Muhammad Shah in Teesra Kinara and Samina Peerzada in Panah among others, who went on to become superstars in the Pakistani television industry.

-In 2014, when his wife Bader Khalil emigrated to Canada to live with her son she said in an interview with Dawn News that: "PTV is celebrating its 50th anniversary; I don't see any remembrance for Shahzad Khalil.
+In 2014, when his wife Bader Khalil emigrated to Canada to live with her son she said in an interview with Dawn News: "PTV is celebrating its 50th anniversary; I don't see any remembrance for Shahzad Khalil.
 Are people so easily forgotten?
 It is hard to believe!"

 Shahzad Khalil is known as one of the best Pakistani directors and will be remembered for his work and his role in Pakistan's television history.
 Indus TV Network presented a special award to Khalil for his outstanding contributions to Pakistan television at the 1st Indus Drama Awards in 2005, presented by Agha Nasir and Ghazanfar Ali.

 Personal life

 Shahzad Khalil's wife is a veteran Pakistani TV actress, Badar Khalil.
-They had two grown up children, Ibrahim and Umar.
+They have two grown up children, Ibrahim and Umar.

 Illness and death

 Shahzad Khalil died of cardiac arrest on 23 December 1989 at the age of 45.
-His funeral prayers were held at the Defence Housing Authority graveyard.
-He was buried in the Defence Graveyard Karachi.
+His funeral prayers were held at Karachi's Defence Housing Authority graveyard, where he was then buried.